Get 5% of discount using the code

 2. A & S Foreign Exchange Inc.

 A&S Foreign Exchange Inc. only accepts paper currency.
-They specialize in buying and selling major world currencies, including Euros, British Pounds, Canadian Dollars, and more.
+Their services of foreign currency exchange in NYC ]cover major world currencies: Euros, British Pounds, Canadian Dollars, and more.

-In addition to foreign currency exchange, A&S provides traveler’s checks.
-You can visit the currency exchange store six days a week or confirm exchange rates by phone before arriving.
+A&S also provides traveler’s checks.
+You can visit the store six days a week or confirm the NYC currency exchange rates by phone before you go.

-For large transactions, they offer extended customer support via WhatsApp until midnight.
+For large transactions, A&S offers WhatsApp support until midnight.

 📍 357 7th Ave, New York, NY 10001 | 📞 +1 (646) 473-1222 | WhatsApp: +1 (646) 937-8300|